nealbarshes/nealbarshes.github.io/Team/OtherFiles/MorningReport.md

-## The format:
+## The format and objectives:

-### Inpatient Services:
+### 1. Inpatient Service updates _since last morning report_
-  1. Events, new patients, "watchers", complications.
-  2. Complex discharges.
-  3. Transfers out of SICU and 5A.
-  4. Planned admissions.

-### Operating room:
-  1. Yellow or red for this week.
-  2. First case admission orders.
-  3. Yellow or red for next week.
-  4. Inpatients pending OR time.

-### Outpatient activities:
-  1. Outpatient clinic Monday and Tuesday.
+#### Objective Shared awareness of active clinical problems among inpatients.

+Complications & unexpected clinical events ("critical" or "watchers" in [I-PASS](https://www.ahrq.gov/teamstepps-program/curriculum/communication/tools/ipass.html) terminology).

+New admissions and consults, presented by the senior resident responsible for the patient.

+ICU patients, presented in organ-system format, presented by the senior resident responsible for the patient.

+All remaining inpatients, presented by each service's intern: _In general, more like Axios news headlines, less like Tolstoy novels.
+Problems/working diagnosis up front.
+ALL problems should have a working diagnosis or differential.
+Data to justify statements, not as pointless recitation_.

+Planned admissions between today and next morning report, presented by Nurse Practitioner working on ORC / pre-op planning.

-### Education:
+### 2. Discharge Planning

+#### Optimizing the transition from inpatient to outpatient care.

+Patients that should be transferred from SICU or 5A to 5E or 5B.

+Specific needs for complex discharges planned between today and next morning report.

+### 3. Coordinating team efforts.

+Vacation coverage.
+Clinic volumes, coverage.
+OR cases, plans for add-ons or second rooms.

+### Ensuring Continuous Education :

-  1. Conferences: Tuesday pre-op and Friday M&M.
+Conferences: Tuesday pre-op and Friday M&M.
-  2. Reminder about Thursday 12:30 conference.
+Reminder about Thursday 12:30 conference.
 Food at 12:15.
-  3. surgery resident SMART goals.
+Check-in on surgery resident SMART goals.
-  4. VSCORE TWIS topic.
+VSCORE TWIS topic.